jakinng/the-postcard-project/README.md

 * Users can see a feed of postcards they have sent and a separate feed of postcards they have received
 * Users can see a detail view of postcards
 * Users can set their location
-* Users can find other users by location
+* Users can find other users by username
 * Users can filter postcard feeds by location and time
 * Users can send postcards through text/email/messaging apps